okjuan/virtual.book/journal/_posts/2022-09-09-learning-to-dress.md

 I guess it also helped that he naturally looked less like a Mexican soccer star and more like a Mexican Tony Soprano.
 I waited for the kiddie ride to end and, as the parents dispersed, I approached him, heart thumping.
 Straight to the point: can I have an autograph?
-He paused without a word, glanced quickly over his shoulders, took the pen my friend’s chofer had given me, found the top corner of my shirt, and signed it.
+He paused, said nothing, glanced quickly over his shoulder, took the pen my friend’s chofer had given me, found the top corner of my shirt, and signed it.
 When I got back to my friends, they couldn’t believe it.

-In my university years, some of my friends developed a special affinity for Four Horsemen (4H), our local casual-yet-high-end wear clothing store.
+In my university years, some of my friends developed a special affinity for Four Horsemen (4H), our local casual-yet-high-end clothing store.
 (Street wear?)
 The walls were all white, the clothes were expensive, the music was hip, and the employees even hipper.
 I browsed often but rarely purchased anything.
 And yet I spent hundreds of dollars there.
-All I remember buying is a pair of [New Balances 999s](https://i5.walmartimages.com/asr/a396975e-5179-4c8d-ba54-7f35ad0f9405.991d8e29db17eb16b368646b49a6da9c.jpeg), two pairs of black Chapter pants, and a pair of roomy, pleated, grey, speckled 4H pants.
+All I remember buying is a pair of [New Balances 999s](https://i5.walmartimages.com/asr/a396975e-5179-4c8d-ba54-7f35ad0f9405.991d8e29db17eb16b368646b49a6da9c.jpeg), two pairs of black Chapter pants, and a pair of roomy, pleated, grey, speckled 4H pants, which I still love.
-I still love that pair of pants.

 The special emphasis on pants is due to the difficulty I have buying pants that don’t smother my thighs.
 In fact, it was from one of the Four Horsemen workers that I first heard _thick_ as slang, when I was trying on the grey pants.
-It was slightly embarrassing.
+I laughed nervously before escaping back into the fitting room.
 I bought a size up and got a tailor to shorten the waist.
 After years of tapering the end of my employee-discounted Tommy Hilfiger chino pants by folding the hem, those grey pants were a departure.
 Looking at the loose hems in the fitting room, I was doubtful I could pull it off.
-But I took the leap once again.

 During a day trip to Vancouver with that same friend group, I ended up splurging on an olive-colored [John Elliott Hooded Villain](https://www.johnelliott.com/cdn/shop/products/HOODED_VILLAIN_OLIVE_06_1424x.jpg?v=1569005291) sweater.
-Before its demise, the side-zipper design became popular enough for H&M to mimic and for Ritchie with a T to ridicule in the outro of an Injury Reserve song:
+The side-zipper design surged in popularity, high enough for H&M to mimic, and then crashed back down.
+Ritchie with a T, in the outro of Injury Reserve's "All This Money":
 > I don't even know who's idea it was to put a zipper on the side
 >
 > Like what...